-- 3. Hover over the element and click $\overline{\ \ }$ to open the element for editing. - 4.
+- 1. From the Planning menu, select Planning Board. - 2.
+Create a view or display an existing view. - 3.
+Hover over the element and click $\overline{=}$ to open the element for editing. - 4.
 Open the Details tab. - 5.
-In the Team Leader and/or Team Members fields, click to select the appropriate users.
+In the Team Leader and/or Team Members fields, click Q to select the appropriate users.